heyat3/RBG-Color-Wheel/README.md

 # Color Picker Webpage
-Allows you to pick a color using RGB or Color Wheel
+Allows you to pick a color using RGB or Color Wheel.
+Made using AI